biscuit-auth/website/docs/src/Specifications.md

   owner("alice", $0) // defines a token only usable by alice
 ```

-These rules will define authority facts depending on verifier data.
+These rules will define authority facts depending on authorizer data.
 If we had the facts `resource("file1")` and
 `owner("alice", "file1")`, the authority rules will define
 `right("file1", "read")` and `right("file1", "write")`,